-Key partners (public and private): Houghton Keweenaw Conservation District, National Oceanic and Atmospheric Administration, U.S. Environmental Protection Agency, The Nature Conservancy, Keweenaw Land Trust, South Shore Association, U.S. Fish & Wildlife Service, Michigan Department of Environmental Quality and the Michigan Department of Natural Resources.
+Key partners: Great Lakes Restoration Initiative, Houghton Keweenaw Conservation District, National Oceanic and Atmospheric Administration, U.S. Environmental Protection Agency, The Nature Conservancy, Keweenaw Land Trust, South Shore Association, U.S. Fish & Wildlife Service, Michigan Department of Environmental Quality and the Michigan Department of Natural Resources

 Results and Accomplishments